veersudhir83/devops-static-app/README.md

 ### Instructions
 > * **Staticfile.auth** --> Contains user name and hashed password (generated from [htaccesstool])
 > * **Staticfile**      --> Defines the root directory of the content
+> * **newrelic.js**     --> Has a placeholder to input the new relic license key.
+Once it's injected, data gets pushed to NewRelic.

 ### Command to create newrelic service in cloud foundry
 ```sh